sasha-chernova/PetcheckTest/README.md

 ## Getting Started

 This App is created with [Expo](https://github.com/expo/expo) for time economy.
 Because of specifics of Expo dev mode on emulator, to test if internet connection is available, we rely on switching Wi-Fi connection only, having cellular network always alive.
-Otherwise, if we turn off all available network connections, we're unable to see the logs
+Otherwise, if we turn off all available network connections, we're unable to see the logs.
+Sent data in background mode is visible in console output

-clone repo
 ```
 git clone https://github.com/sasha-chernova/PetcheckTest.git
 ```